 - For all preventive services that are covered at no cost under Original Medicare, we also cover the service at no cost to you.
 However, if you also are treated or monitored for an existing medical condition during the visit when you receive the preventive service, a copay will apply for the care received for the existing medical condition. - Sometimes, Medicare adds coverage under Original Medicare for new services during the year.
 If Medicare adds coverage for any services during 2020, either Medicare or our plan will cover those services.

-in the benefits chart.
+You will see this apple next to the preventive services in the benefits chart.